lbfalvy/orchid/notes/type_system/impls.md

 - it is not present in any other matching impl's override tree
 - all other candidates are present in its override tree

+### Impls for types

+Impls for types are generally not a good idea as autos with types like Int can often be used in dependent typing to represent eg. an index into a type-level conslist to be deduced by the compiler, and impls take precedence over resolution by unification.

 In Rust impls can be placed in one of two modules; the trait owner, and the type owner.
 In orchid that is not the case, so two additional possibilities arise that Rust's orphan rules prevent.